 - regularly reward employees on the basis of work performance

 - administer pay equitably and consistently

 - establish a compensation policy that is consistent with the management and allocation of funds entrusted by the University

 - maximize the effectiveness of compensation funding based on recruiting, retention, and employee motivational outcomes

 - ensure accountability for compliance with the all BOG/University policies and procedures and statutory requirements

-Disclaimer: All information contained in this webpage is considered to be in “draft” form.
-This webpage is being used to share and communicate pending compensation changes with staff at Marshall University.
-Changes to the compensation model have not been finalized nor approved by University officials.
-Please direct all questions and comments concerning information on this webpage to our Feedback Form.
+Disclaimer: This web page is being used to share and communicate pending compensation changes with staff at Marshall University.
+While some changes and been approved and implemented, we are still working to finalize other parts of this compensation model.
+For this reason, portions of this web page are considered to be in “draft” form.
+Please direct all questions and comments concerning information on this web page to our Feedback Form.